moonikwe/URL-Parser/instructions.md

 - You may implement additional functions as you need, as long as the `parse` function behaves as specified in the instructions.
 Have fun! :)
+- In case of confusions over any part of the URI syntax from the discussions and from other online references, refer to the official URI: Generic Syntax document (https://tools.ietf.org/html/rfc3986).
+Whatever it says is what's going to be followed.